Meaningful progress towards achieving the 17 SDGs by 2030 depends on accurate data for benchmarking and reporting.

 Benchmarking the SDGs

 The biggest challenge with delivering on the SDGs is a lack of data.
 Clear, accurate data is necessary to benchmark progress on the SDGs and inform policymaking, corporate strategy and investing.
-Working with UNEP and UNCTAD, the Global Algorithmic Institute at GlobalAI aggregates data by region on achieving the 17 SDGs by 2030.
+Working with UNCTAD, the Global Algorithmic Institute at GlobalAI aggregates data by region on achieving the 17 SDGs by 2030.
 The Institute’s data fills the gap in official data collection, analysis and reporting, enabling accurate benchmarking on achieving the SDGs.

 Click on an image to expand it.